Beuth-Erdelt/DBMS-Benchmarker/README.md

 ### Perform Benchmark

-Run the command:
+Run the CLI command:

-`python benchmark.py run -e yes -b -f ./config`
+`dbmsbenchmarker run -e yes -b -f ./config`

 * `-e yes`: This will precompile some evaluations and generate the timer cube.
 * `-b`: This will suppress some output